 The Sonata for Violoncello and Piano was composed during the spring and summer of 1997 in Hampton, Virginia for Steve Shumway, who is the late cellist-in-residence at Miami University.
 Performance of the movements in this work is attacca.

 A pastoral first movement and an intense fifth movement have been composed in accordance with the ternary principle, while a fiery second movement has been configured as a single-movement sonata.
 The serene third movement has been cast in one-part form, while the playful fourth movement has been composed in two-part form.

 Harvey J. Stokes

 I. Moderato ca. 3′ 08″

 This work is published by Seesaw/Subito Music of Verona, New Jersey.

-Performed 3/15/98 by James Herbison, violoncello and Kyong Jarrell, piano in Norfolk, Va. at the Tidewater Chapter of National Association of Composers, USA conference, Norfolk, Virginia.
+Performed 3/15/98 by James Herbison, violoncello and Kyong Jarrell, piano in Norfolk, Va. at the Tidewater Chapter (now known as NACUSA-MA) of the National Association of Composers, USA conference, Norfolk, Virginia.